-These two social communities tend to create addictive co-dependent behavior in large numbers of users.
+These social communities tend to create addictive co-dependent behavior in large numbers of users.

 For the Addicted Ones, the compass of their world responds to what others say about them, about the hot topics of the day — about any- and everything in the Universe.
 They have to know what everyone else thinks and does.

-Their obsession • addiction • compulsion depletes them and vanquishes sound thinking.
+This • obsession • addiction • compulsion • depletes the soul and vanquishes sound thinking.

-They allow their mental and spiritual compass to be spun 360 by friends, family, and articulate, seemingly all-knowing but rumor-concocting and lie-spreading Strangers.
+The Addictioned allow their mental and spiritual compass to be spun 360 by friends, family, even articulate, seemingly all-knowing but rumor-concocting and lie-spreading Strangers.

-I want the site to remain mine, not a public vessel for pirates to hijack and exploit as their own Alt-podium to dispense obscenities, slander, corrosive acid.
+Instead, I want the site to remain mine, not a public vessel for pirates to hijack and exploit as their own Alt-podium for dumping mindless obscenities, vitriolic slander, corrosive acid.

 My contact address is posted.
-Visitors are welcome to write and express their fumes, perplexity, or appreciation — to me personally.
-But I don't post reader messages, their email addresses, or my responses online.
+Visitors are welcome to write and express their fumes, perplexity, or appreciation — to me privately.
+But I never post reader messages, their email addresses, or my responses online.
 I believe in respectful and confidential communication.

 My studies are also not Twitterized.
-A few of them run several (printed) pages.
+A few articles run several (printed) pages.
 That's purposeful.
-With any article, I want to substantiate my views so others can validate them.
+With any study, I want to substantiate my views so others can validate them.

-Web gurus will say short-attention-span readers won't spend 4 nano-seconds on a website like this.
-Okay.
-I don't research, write and edit for Nano Readers.
+Website designers say short-attention-span readers won't spend 4 nano-seconds on a website like this.
+I know.
+But I don't research, write and edit for Nano Readers.